 "DNA-templated transcription" term.'

-reason: 'HST3 is documented as regulating transcription through H3K56 deacetylation.
+reason: 'HST3 is documented as repressing transcription through H3K56 deacetylation.

 IEA from UniProt keywords (Transcription) is supported by experimental evidence